rune-labs/runeq-python/docs/pages/quickstart.rst

         json.dump(patients.to_list(), f, indent=4)

-You can also convert a :class:`~runeq.v2sdk.patient.PatientSet` to a collection of devices (a :class:`~runeq.v2sdk.patient.DeviceSet`).
+You can also convert a :class:`~runeq.resources.patient.PatientSet` to a collection of devices (a :class:`~runeq.resources.patient.DeviceSet`).
 This may be more convenient for a columnar data format, like a `pandas <https://pandas.pydata.org/>`_ DataFrame.

 .. code-block:: python